JacoboLansac/audits/solo/temple/templeGold/temple-gold-report.md

 The auctions could be started with all the `AuctionConfig` fields set to zero, which would have the following consequences:
 - auctionsTimeDiff = 0  >>> startAuction() can be called right away
 - auctionStartCooldown = 0  >>> auction starts right after startAuction is called
-- auctionMinimumDistributedGold = 0  >>> an auction can start even if there are no TempleGold to distribute, which makes the auction pretty useless.
+- auctionMinimumDistributedGold = 0  >>> An auction can start even if there are no TempleGold to distribute, which makes the auction pretty useless.

-The team won't start an auction without configs but if `auctionStarter == address(0)` , anyone could do it (by mistake or as a greifing attack, because I don't see any economic incentives).
+The team won't start an auction without configs but if `auctionStarter == address(0)`, anyone could do it (by mistake or as a griefing attack, because I don't see any economic incentives).
 So either include a small `require`, or don't set `auctionStarter=address(0)` until configs have been set.

 It is important to note that if this scenario occurr, it limits significantly the time period where the mistake can be fixed and new configs can be added, so it might require a new contract deployment, but I don't see user funds at risk anywhere.